hiveeyes/mqttwarn-wiki/Home.md

 | **x** | [xbmc](xbmc), [xmpp](xmpp), [xively](xively) |
 | **z** | [zabbix](zabbix) |

-Notifications are transmitted to the appropriate service via plugins.
-We provide plugins for the above list of services, and you can easily add your [own](https://github.com/jpmens/mqttwarn/wiki/Plugins).
+Notifications are transmitted to the appropriate service via [[plugins]].
+We provide plugins for the above list of services, and you can easily [[add your own|Plugins]].

 [Jan-Piet Mens](http://jpmens.net), the main developer, wrote an introductory post, explaining [what mqttwarn can be used for](http://jpmens.net/2014/04/03/how-do-your-servers-talk-to-you/).